bcairns/silverstripe-assetproxy/README.md

 ## Known Issues

 * If the source image is changed (while retaining an identical filename) the new version will not replace the old one.
+Suggested workaround is to just delete your local version of the file and let the latest be re-fetched.

 ## Acknowledgements